aherjyoti/Repository3/README.md

 # Repository3
-Hello I am Jyoti Aher, as trainee in ESPL, this is master branch.
+Hello I am Jyoti Aher, as trainee in ESPL, this is branch2.